-British Columbia’s new will be implemented this year for students in K-9.
+British Columbia’s new curriculum is in its second year of implementation for students in K-9.
 The new curriculum includes a focus on literacy and numeracy skills while weaving in core competencies of communication, thinking and personal and social growth.
 In addition, students in K-9 will be taught Applied Design, Skills and Technologies and Career Education.

 The new curriculum is in draft form for grades 10-12.
 Teachers teaching these grades may be teaching this new curriculum, the old curriculum or a combination of the two.